lucidInsomniac/CodeOpMVPRamUp/README.md

 - Communicate directly with Student Athletes via email on the app that automatically bcc a copy to the manager's registered email

-Ramp Up! helps provide a more efficient workflow by allowing equipment managers to enter their orders into a inventory database.
+Ramp Up'!' helps provide a more efficient workflow by allowing equipment managers to enter their orders into a inventory database.
 When gear is distributed to an athlete, the items will automatically update from the inventory database, thus assuring a better inventory record.

 ## Minimal Product